rjain-pivotal/pks-cookbook/README.md

 This is the cookbook for PA's to get started on using / demo'ing and pushing workloads on Kubo

-## Usecases addressed in this cookbook.
+## Use cases addressed in this cookbook.
 ### These are our standard use cases we come across in cf world

 1. Create kubo On-demand Cluster